aau-giraf/web-api/README.md

   - Open the created file “appsettings.Development.json” file with a text editor
   - Change the following (Remember to remove the “<” and “>”) :
     * The DefaultConnection on line 3 making it use the previously setup database name and user, change to: "DefaultConnection": "server=localhost;port=3306;userid=user;password=password;database=giraf;Allow User Variables=True"
-    * The Jwt.JwtKey on line 24 to be any (random) string of, at least 40, alpha-numeric charecters.
+    * The Jwt.JwtKey on line 24 to be any (random) string of, at least 40, alpha-numeric characters.
     * The Jwt.JwtIssuer on line 25 to your name or organization.
 For example "Aalborg University"

 3. Open a terminal and navigate to …\ web-api\GirafRest folder